DORA Metrics Lead Time for Changes: What Is It?

 Competitive Edge

 To stay competitive, businesses must minimize lead time.
-This means streamlining software development, optimizing workflows, and leveraging automation tools to deliver products faster, cut costs, increase customer satisfaction, and improve the bottom line.
+This means streamlining software development, optimizing workflows, and leveraging automation tools to deliver products faster while improving developer experience, cutting costs, increasing customer satisfaction, and delivering better business outcomes.

 Strategies for Optimizing Lead Time for Changes

-Organizations can employ various strategies to optimize Lead Time for Changes.
-These may include streamlining development workflows, adopting automation, and fostering a culture of continuous improvement.
+Organizations can employ various strategies to optimize Lead Time for Changes and drive continuous improvement across software delivery.
+These may include streamlining development workflows, adopting automation, and fostering a culture of continuous improvement, while using engineering metrics from the delivery flow to guide where to optimize first and ultimately master the art of DORA metrics.

 Streamlining Workflows